Category

 These methods, akin to animal cruelty, threaten the Black Sea’s dolphin population, said Goldin.

-The use of Black Sea bottlenose dolphins is heavily detrimental to this sub-specie of dolphins, which is already on the verge of extinction, the expert said.
+The use of Black Sea bottlenose dolphins is heavily detrimental to this sub-specie of dolphins, which is already endangered, the expert said.

 Their population is structured and divided into small, vulnerable groups living in coastal waters, he said.
 Even though the number of captured dolphins is secret, taking only a few of these animals from the group per year can threaten the entire dolphin community.